4 most popular spread betting strategies

 If investors or shareholders see a news story or economic event as unfavourable, the prices of certain assets could drop because more sellers will try to protect their investments.
 At the same time, a positive news story or economic event could push up an asset’s price as more buyers might enter the market.

 Let’s say, for instance, that Microsoft has a new technology that will increase workplace productivity; this could benefit the company.
-The result of this news will be that the share price for Microsoft will increase because investors see this as a positive move by the company.
+This news event will increase Microsoft’s share price because investors see this as a positive move by the company.

 In the case of Microsoft, a trader might open a long position before or after the news release, hoping the price will rise.
 However, it might be essential to remember that the markets are generally very volatile around news or economic events.
 It might be best to have a good risk management plan in place and trade with caution.

-Other economic factors that could influence prices in the market could include when a publicly listed company share their earnings reports, political events, changes in interest rates, presidential elections, or changes in a country’s financial policy.
+Other economic factors that could influence market prices include when a publicly listed company shares its earnings reports, political events, changes in interest rates, presidential elections, or changes in a country’s financial policy.

 Using this strategy could make it difficult for a trader to know when to close a trade, either in profits or losses.
 This is because news-based strategies are not dependent on technical analysis.
 However, a trader could incorporate technical analysis into this strategy to give them a better idea of when to close a trade.